Plant Growth Factors: Temperature

 Figure 6.
 Vertical frost crack is common on trees when the temperature drops rapidly.
-Along the Colorado Front Range, it is common to go from a nice spring day back to cold storm with a 40 to 60 degree temperature drop in an hour!
+Along Colorado’s Front Range, it is common to go from a nice spring day back to cold storm with a 40 to 60 degree temperature drop in an hour!

 - Winter injury on evergreens

-- Winter drought – Water transpires from needles and can’t be replaced from frozen soils.
+- Winter drought –Water transpires from needles and cannot be replaced from frozen soils.
 It is more severe on growing tips and on the windy side of trees.
 [Figure 7]

 - Sunscald – Winter sun warms needles, followed by rapid temperature drop rupturing cell membranes.
 It occurs typically on southwest side, side of reflected heat, or with sudden shade.